You are $75 away from free shipping

-Eye shadow primer: If you want to help ensure your makeup look lasts, you’ll need an eye makeup primer that locks everything in place.
-(Learn more about the importance of primers here.)
+Eyeshadow primer: If you want to help ensure your makeup look lasts, you’ll need an eye makeup primer that locks everything in place.

-L’Oréal Paris Colour Riche Pocket Palette Eye Shadow: Half the battle in managing to apply more than one shade of eye shadow is actually picking colors that work well together.
+L’Oréal Paris Colour Riche Pocket Palette Eye Shadow: Half the battle in managing to apply more than one shade of eyeshadow is picking colors that work well together.
 Rather than struggling to find four complementary colors, stick with a palette that does the heavy lifting for you.
-These compact eye shadow quads come in eight different color combos, ranging from neutral to bold.
+This compact eyeshadow quad comes in a variety of color combos, ranging from neutral to bold.
 With a mix of finishes and shades that blend smoothly, the best thing about the palettes are the directions on the back.
 Expertly broken down for beginners, you’ll find instructions detailing the best spots to place each color.
-No guess work necessary!

-Shading brush: It’s perfect for picking up pigmented products and applying shadow to larger areas.
+Shading brush: Shading brushes are perfect for picking up pigmented products and applying shadow to larger areas.

-Blending brush: Who wants harsh lines and edges?
+Blending brush: Harsh lines and edges are a no-no for a seamless eyeshadow look.
 Buff them away with a soft, tapered brush.

 Pencil brush: The small head of a pencil brush is just right for placing shadow in super-specific spots.

-L’Oréal Paris Voluminous Lash Paradise Washable Mascara: Fulfill your lash desires with this mascara that offers the look of voluptuous volume and lush length.
+L’Oréal Paris Air Volume Mega Mascara, Lightweight Mega Volume Washable: Fulfill your lash desires with this mascara that offers the look of voluptuous, blown out volume.

-Eye shadow looks can be total works of art, but you don’t have to be a masterful artist to manage exceptional application.
-Follow these simple steps to create a beginner’s eye look that’s seriously striking.
+Eyeshadow looks can be total works of art, but you don’t have to be a masterful artist to manage exceptional application.
+Follow these simple steps to how to do eyeshadow for a look that’s seriously striking.

-Step 1: Apply eye primer.
-To help keep your shadows from smudging and creasing throughout the day—all the while punching up their pigmentation—start with an eye shadow primer.
+To help keep your shadows from smudging and creasing throughout the day—all the while punching up their pigmentation—start with the eyeshadow primer we encouraged you to pick up earlier.
 Blend a thin layer of primer onto your lids and up to your brow bones.

-Step 4: Blend, blend, blend.
-Blending can help solve all your eye shadow problems.
-Take a blending brush and blur the edges between the two eye shadows you’ve used so far.
-Since the palette contains colors that are meant to work together, they should blend together seamlessly.
+Blending can help solve all your eyeshadow problems.
+Take a blending brush and blur the edges between the two eyeshadows you’ve used so far.
+Since the palette contains colors that are meant to work together, they should blend seamlessly.
 Employ a “windshield wiper” motion with your brush to effortlessly smooth any harsh lines.

-Step 5: Highlight the center.
-Wipe off your shading brush and pack it with the third shade in your palette, which is meant for highlighting.
+Wipe off your shading brush and pack it with the third shade in your palette, the lightest—a.k.a the highlighting—shade.
 Place the color just on the centers of your lids, where the light would naturally hit.

-Step 6: Use eye shadow as liner.
-Your final color is also your darkest shade, making it perfect for using as a makeshift eyeliner.
-Dip your pencil brush into the color and smudge the shadow right up against your lashline.
+You’ve made it to your final color.
+This should be your darkest shade, making it perfect to use as a makeshift eyeliner.
+Dip your pencil brush into the color and smudge the shadow right up against your lash line.

-Step 7: Tightline your eyes.
-While eye shadow absolutely can be used as eyeliner, it can’t do everything.
+While eyeshadow absolutely can be used as eyeliner, it can’t do everything.
 To make your lashes appear thicker and more intense, you’ll want to apply an actual liner to your waterline.
-The L’Oréal Paris Infallible Silkissime Eyeliner in Black is smooth and soft enough to glide on to this area.
-Gently pull up on your eyeliner to reveal your upper waterline, and carefully apply the liner directly to the base of your lashes.
+Choose a pencil that’s smooth enough to glide onto this delicate area.
+Gently pull up on your eyelid to reveal your upper waterline, then carefully apply the liner directly to the base of your lashes.
 Ta-da, you just tightlined.

-Step 8: Sweep on mascara.
 Almost finished!
-No eye look is complete without a dose of mascara.
-Place the brush of the L’Oréal Paris Voluminous Lash Paradise Washable Mascara at the bottom of your lashes and gently pull the brush upwards, to the tips.
+No eye look is complete without a coat of mascara.
+Place your mascara brush at the base of your lashes and gently pull upward to coat your lashes.
 Now enjoy your feathery-soft fringe.